A polygraph machine drawing test results on paper.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we'll inform you.

 The course covers the core British Psychological Society content areas in psychology.
-You'll study social, developmental and cognitive psychology, individual differences, biological psychology, conceptual and historical issues, statistical analysis and research design.
+You'll study social, developmental and cognitive psychology, individual differences, biological psychology, conceptual and historical issues, statistical and qualitative analysis and research design.

 The course is taught by internationally acclaimed psychologists and researchers.
 Over 40 members of academic staff will be available to you for questions and support.